Living in the Pink

 Who are we?

-We are a newly formed Community Interest Company that has been created to help people to access activities and resources that can improve people’s health, happiness and wellbeing and to help people to feel involved, to reduce isolation and to feel part of the community.
+Living in the Pink was created to provide and to help people to access activities and resources that can improve their health, happiness and wellbeing and to help them to feel involved, to reduce isolation and to feel part of the community.

 Why ‘Living in the Pink’?